 With your research complete, now is a good time to consider your options for registering your business.
 Go to your local tourism board and find out the requirements for starting a tour company in your area.
 Here are some of the legalities you might have to go through.

 Name your tour business

 The first thing you need to do is name your business.
-Your name will be used in all of your documentation.
+Your tour name will be used in all of your documentation.
 Make sure your name is both memorable and descriptive.
 And more importantly these days— if the domain is available.
 If your name checks all the boxes, go to your local Registrar of Companies to get it approved and then purchase your domain.